2013 Bentley Flying Spur

 Here are the particulars on the new 2013 Bentley Flying Spur, from Bentley:

-As Bentleys most powerful engine, the 6.0-litre, twin turbocharged, 48-valve W12 is the natural choice to power the fastest ever Bentley four-door.
-Now delivering 625 PS (616 bhp) at 6,000 rev/min and a staggering 800 Nm (590 lb ft) of torque from only 2000 rev/min, the W12 has recently undergone a complete engine management system upgrade to the latest Bosch ME17 interface.
-Improved torque management, turbocharger control, driveability and emissions performance all result from the adoption and optimisation of the new system, with a resulting improvement in low speed responsiveness.
+As Bentley’s most powerful engine, the 6.0-liter, twin-turbocharged, 48-valve W12 is the natural choice to power the fastest ever Bentley four-door.
+Now delivering 625 PS (616 bhp) at 6,000 revs/min and a staggering 800 Nm (590 lb-ft) of torque from only 2000 rev/min, the W12 has recently undergone a complete engine management system upgrade to the latest Bosch ME17 interface.
+Improved torque management, turbocharger control, driveability, and emissions performance all result from the adoption and optimization of the new system, with a resulting improvement in low-speed responsiveness.

 Coupled to the W12 is the very latest eight-speed, quick-shift automatic transmission from ZF.
 All Bentley models now feature this state-of-the-art gearbox.
 Delivering seamless and imperceptible shifts in under 200 milliseconds, the gearbox is not only designed to handle the mighty torque output of the W12 but also to ensure smooth and refined delivery of power to the wheels.
-An optimised set of gear ratios keep the engine in it’s most efficient operating range during light loads and cruise, contributing in an overall improvement in fuel consumption and CO2 emissions of more than 13 per cent over the outgoing model.
-The new Flying Spur delivers a combined cycle fuel economy of 19.2 mpg (14.7 litres/100 km), and CO2 emissions of 343 g/km “ impressive figures for a 12-cylinder ultra-luxury, high performance sedan.
+An optimized set of gear ratios keep the engine in it’s most efficient operating range during light loads and cruise, contributing to an overall improvement in fuel consumption and CO2 emissions of more than 13 percent over the outgoing model.
+The new Flying Spur delivers a combined cycle fuel economy of 19.2 mpg (14.7 litres/100 km), and CO2 emissions of 343 g/km “ impressive figures for a 12-cylinder ultra-luxury, high-performance sedan.